tasmota/docs/Shutter-and-Steppers.md

 4. For connnections Stepper motor ans Stepper drivers use [Wiring diagrams](#wiring-diagrams).

 ***NOTE 0:***
-- you can use different stepper drivers like, for example A4988/DRV8825/TMC2208.
-- you can use different stepper motors like, for example 28BYJ-48/Nema-17/Nema-23 (**bipolar** only).
+- you can use only **bipolar** stepper motors.
 - you must use the same combination of stepper drivers and stepper motors.
-- you must configire stepper drivers
+- you must configire your stepper drivers.

 ***NOTE 1:***
  if you use 1 stepper motor cofiguration.